 - Operational Challenges (Odors, Emissions, Fires and Contamination): Information on odors and odor complaint investigations, emissions, fires and contamination/feedstock quality related to compostable materials handling.

-- Responses to Operational Challenges: Some solutions to meet operational challenges, including Integrated Best Management Practices and odor impact minimization plans.
+- Responses to Operational Challenges: Some tools and best management practices to meet operational challenges, including Integrated Best Management Practices (based on C-CORP report), Operational Challenges/Concerns Assessment Procedure (OCAP), and odor impact minimization plans (OIMP).

 - Operational Challenges/Concerns Assessment Procedure (OCAP)